Missed Meal and Rest Periods

-Central California Missed Meal Breaks Rest Breaks Attorney
+Central Coast Missed Meal and Rest Breaks Law

 Some employers do not fully comprehend the employment laws, while others blatantly disregard meal breaks law by coercing employees to work through lunch.
 No matter the employer’s ignorance or motivation employees have clearly defined legal rights under California’s wage and hour laws including the right to be compensated for each documented violation.